 Just because its cold and wet outside, doesnt mean kids cant have fun during winter.
 Here are 15 fun winter activities that will keep your toddler and preschooler entertained during the colder months.

 Learning to ride a bike is quite a milestone in a childs life.
 When you start to teach them is up to you, with some kids starting to learn as early as 3 years old.
 Generally though its usually around their 4th or 5th birthday or sometimes even later.
 Follow these easy steps to help them on their way.

-Is a scooter on your toddler's birthday or Christmas present list this year?
-Our buying guide to scooters has some useful tips on what to look for when you're out shopping for your toddler's first scooter, along with some important safety advice.
+Our buying guide to kids scooters has some useful information on what to look for when you're out shopping for your toddler's first scooter, along with some important scooter safety tips for toddlers too.

-Check out these ideas to help keep you and your little ones busy, stimulated and entertained inside over the winter months.
-Fun things you can do together when the weather turns cold and wet.
+Check out these kids winter activity ideas and keep your baby, toddler or preschooler entertained and busy inside when the weather turns cold and wet.
+Fun things you can do together during those dreary winter months.
 The activities have been separated into approximate age groups, but some activities are great for all ages to try.